olvramaroz/7-GROUPOMANIA/README.md

 npm run serve
 ```

-The app is reafy to use at the address : http://localhost:8085/
+The app is ready to use at : http://localhost:8085/